xmy953538104/benjiMY/src/KenjinxAndroid/README.md

 Pull requests are welcome!
 If you have ideas for additional shortcut improvements or UI enhancements, feel free to open an issue.

----

-👉 **Gitlab short description:**
-> Fork of Kenji-NX with integrated Homescreen Shortcut support – create & launch games directly from the Android launcher.